ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 --- | --- | ---
 **Security** | | |
 Supervised Mode | Enable | Agency iPhones are managed devices.
 This is in line with the ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
-Device passcode | Device passcode of 14 characters or above | iOS devices, by default, is encrypted once a passcode is provided to the device.
+Device passcode | Device passcode of 14 characters or above.
+Alphanumic in nature and must contain a minimum of 1 special character | iOS devices, by default, is encrypted once a passcode is provided to the device.
 Configured in line with ISM requirements on password length.
 Biometrics | Disable | This is in line with the ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
 Mobile Device Management | Enable | Mobile Device Management provides the Agency better auditing tools on the device.
 In line with ACSC iOS Secure Configuration Hardening guide for PROTECTED devices
-Maximum Auto-Lock  | 2 minutes | Auto Lock will lock a device if it is inactive for specified time Virtual Private Network (VPN)  | Not Configured | VPN will not be setup as part of the iOS device.
-Per-app VPN will be set up to secure communication between the device and the Agencies data
+Maximum Auto-Lock  | 2 minutes | Auto Lock will lock a device if it is inactive for specified time Virtual Private Network (VPN)  | Configured | Per-app VPN will be set up to secure communication between the device and the Agencies data.
+This is in line with ACSC iOS Secure Configuration Hardening guide
 **Branding** | | |
 Lock Screen and background branding | Configured | Agency branding will be applied to endpoints.
 It is recommended that agencies include the contact information of the relevant IT Support in the event that a device is lost.
 **Device Features** | | |